 How to Save a Monstera With Yellow Leaves

-hy are my monstera leaves turning yellow
+why are my monstera leaves turning yellow

-A larger pot has a greater capacity for soil and therefore a greater capacity for holding moisture, which causes the potting soil to dry out much more slowly around the monstera’s roots, which turns the leaves yellow.
+A larger pot has a greater capacity for soil and, therefore, a greater capacity for holding moisture, which causes the potting soil to dry out much more slowly around the monstera’s roots, which turns the leaves yellow.

 Monstera 'Deliciosa' on the left and Monstera 'Adansonnii' on the right.